-We market our Flexitouch, Entre and Actitouch systems, and the Airwear wrap, as at-home therapies for the treatment of lymphedema and chronic venous insufficiency.
+We market our Flexitouch and Entre systems as at-home therapies for the treatment of lymphedema and chronic venous insufficiency.
 These products have received 510(k) clearance from the FDA to be marketed in the United States.
 We believe our products have unique features and benefits that address the shortcomings of traditional treatments, are more cost-effective and enable more consistent and effective therapy, leading to enhanced patient quality of life, improved clinical outcomes and reduced cost of care.